-There's a total lunar eclipse visible over North America and South America this week, March 14, 2025.
+There's a total lunar eclipse visible over North America and South America on September 7, 2025.

 This is one of those full Moons with multiple names available to describe it, depending on what aspect of the Moon's visibility you want to focus on.